nhuthanh-nguyen/Assignment-3-Python-Programming/README.md

 - The GUI.py file can only run on Anaconda Terminal or Jupyter Notebook.
 It cannot run directly on Google Colab due to limitations.

 - The file named Assignment3_PythonProgramming_GroupProject.ipynb can run on Google Colab and Jupyter Notebook.

+- Because Game 1's data was collected via HTML web scraping, you must add the game1.html file:

+  - Download the webpage from ESPN Game 1 Boxscore and save it as game1.html.

+  - Place the game1.html file in the same folder as Assignment3_PythonProgramming_GroupProject.ipynb.

 ---